 Is it possible to reverse knee osteoarthritis?
-This is common question for those with significant bone on bone knee pain.
-Unfortunately efforts to regrow knee cartilage have had limited success.
-Out of the available regenerative options stem cell therapy remains the most promising.
-However, these treatments are currently not FDA approved so you should be weary whilst considering these treatments.1 When the pain gets unbearable most opt for full knee replacement surgery.
-Here, the entire surface of the joint is resurfaced with artificial materials.
+This is a common question for those with significant bone on bone knee pain.
+Unfortunately, efforts to regrow knee cartilage have had limited success.
+Out of the available regenerative options, stem cell therapy remains the most promising.
+However, these treatments are not currently FDA approved so you should be wary whilst considering these treatments.1 When the pain gets unbearable most opt for full knee replacement surgery.
+During surgery, the entire surface of the joint is resurfaced with artificial materials.
 Last year just shy of 1 million Americans underwent knee replacement surgery and that number is expected to grow.2

 Bone on Bone Knee Pain Treatments

-Knee surgery can be a daunting prospect for many and if you are looking for alternatives to manage your pain you are not alone.
+Knee surgery can be a daunting prospect for many.
+If you are looking for alternatives to manage your pain you are not alone.
 Other possible options range from

 Painkillers and Injections

-The major benefits of using oral pain killing drugs is that they can provide near instant pain relief.
+The major benefit of using oral painkilling drugs is that they can provide near instant pain relief.
 Injections provide a similar longer lasting effect but may take several weeks to kick in.
 Overreliance on these treatments can be detrimental.
 Some scientists suggest that artificially decreasing knee pain may increase cartilage loss in the long run.4

 Weight Loss & Exercise